 Identical babies occur when one egg is fertilized by one sperm.
 The fertilized egg then splits into two or more embryos.
 Identical babies share a placenta, but each usually has a separate amniotic sac.
 Identical babies are the same sex and have the same blood type, skin, hair and eye color.

 Fraternal babies come from different eggs fertilized by different sperm.
 Each has their own placenta and amniotic sac.
 Fraternal babies can be the same or different sexes, have different blood types and will look no more alike than any other siblings.
 Fraternal twins and multiples tend to run in families.

 What causes a multiple pregnancy?

-You are more likely to have a multiple pregnancy if:
+You are more likely to have a multiple pregnancy if you:

-- You take fertility drugs - which help you make several eggs at a time, increasing the odds that one will be fertilized.
+- Take fertility drugs - which help you make several eggs at a time, increasing the odds that one will be fertilized

-- You use in vitro fertilization (IVF) or other assisted reproductive technology - where eggs are mixed with sperm in a lab and put back inside your uterus; several fertilized eggs are inserted to increase your chance of having a baby.
+- Use in vitro fertilization (IVF) or other assisted reproductive technology - where eggs are mixed with sperm in a lab and put back inside your uterus; several fertilized eggs are inserted to increase your chance of having a baby

 - Are age 35 or older